'Recycled' 1972 Series III, 88 Station Wagon

 The safari roof and side panels have previously been bright yellow so most likely originate from a 70s 'Post Office Telephones' Landy: apparently they used Station Wagons because the Alpine Windows made it easy to carry out visual inspection of telephone lines from inside the vehicle.
 I imagine they were supplied without rear seats.

 She has subsequently been enhanced with parabolic springs on long shackle plates (for body lift) and servo brakes.
 The Landrover 2¼ diesel engine was upgraded to an Austin Rover MDi 2 litre Direct Injection Turbo Diesel (from a 1990 Montego) that was still in, and very competent, at the beginning of my ownership.

-The original bulkhead finally rusted away to the extent of being an MOT failure and having been bodge repaired a couple of times it seemed to be time for some serious refurbishment.
-This is now been done utilising the various readily available repair sections after over 18 months off the road.
+Anyway, the original bulkhead finally rusted away to the extent of being an MOT failure and having been bodge repaired a couple of times it seemed to be time for some serious refurbishment.
+This is now been done utilising the various readily available repair sections.

 During the process of installing the new bulkhead she has also been fitted with one of the very last of the 2¼ petrol engines (with 5 bearings and Weber carburettor) from an early '90', thereby almost returning her to original spec., aside from some 'improvement'.
 The petrol engines are very driver friendly, being reliable and, compared to any diesel, quite quiet.
 They have adequate power and torque for 'classic car' style driving and occasional light duty off-roading.

 I think these are 'aftermarket' rear seats and of course an original (non P.O.Telephones) Station Wagon would have had four of them.